-One thing which truly sets a great Madison landlord apart from the rest is going the extra mile to make move-in as easy as potential for your tenant.
-To that end, it’s essential to welcome your tenant to their new rental home and provide them with the essential information they’ll need to make a smooth transition.
-By providing move-in tips for your tenants, you can start to build positive relations and good communication from day one, as well as prove that you care about your tenant’s comfort and well-being.
-When a tenant feels that their landlord really wants about them, they are much more likely to put more effort into keeping their rental home clean and in good condition.
+Something which sets a great Madison property manager apart from the rest is going the extra mile to make move-in as simple as possible for your new renter.
+In this regard, it is essential to welcome your renter to their new rental home and supply them with the essential information they’ll have to do a smooth transition.
+By providing move-in tips for your renters, you can build positive relations and good communication from day one and demonstrate that you care about your renter’s comfort and well-being.
+When a renter feels that their landlord genuinely cares about them, they are much more likely to put more effort into keeping their rental home clean and in good condition.
 It’s a win-win!

 Send a Welcome Letter

-For instance, many tenants need to set up utilities in their name when they move into a new rental home.
-This is information that could take them some time and frustration to track down on their own.
-Instead, include a list of the local utility providers and their contact information in your welcome letter.
-You could also list which day garbage pick-up falls on and any other pertinent details.
-Providing this information to your tenant is a small gesture that they will appreciate very much.
+For example, many renters need to set up utilities in their name when they move into a new rental home.
+This information could take time and frustration to track down on their own.
+Instead, why not include a list of the local utility providers and their contact information in your welcome letter?
+You might also list which day garbage pick-up falls on and other pertinent details.
+Providing this information to your renter is a small indication they will understand very much.

-Another important detail a tenant will need to know is how to get a mailbox key, if one is not provided to them, and where the mailbox is located.
-While some properties have mailboxes installed in the yard, others may have locked mailboxes that are down the street or even at a distance from the rental property itself.
-To avoid overlooking this important information, go ahead and put it in your welcome letter so that your tenant won’t need to spend time tracking down information about the mail delivery service at their new address.
-Even better, consider listing the website for the US Postal Service’s address change tool.
-While your tenant can probably find this information themselves, why not show them that you are thinking about their needs even before the questions arise?
+Another important detail a renter will need to know is how to get a mailbox key, if one needs to be provided to them, and where the mailbox is located.
+While some properties have mailboxes installed in the yard, others may have locked mailboxes down the street or even at a distance from the rental property itself.
+Put all mail-related information in your welcome letter to make your renter’s move-in experience easier.
+That way, your renter won’t need to spend time tracking down information about the mail delivery service at their new address.
+Consider listing the website for the US Postal Service’s address change tool.
+While your renter can almost certainly find this information, why not show them that you are considering their needs even before the questions arise?

-Finally, if your lease documents don’t already do so, be sure to explain in detail how your tenant can get ahold of you, what the expected response time is, and how they should pay rent and report maintenance issues.
+After all, if your lease documents don’t already do so, be sure to explain in detail how your renter can get ahold of you, what the expected response time is, and how they should pay rent and report maintenance issues.
 Even if you do have these instructions in your lease, it doesn’t hurt to copy them into your welcome letter, too.
-Lease documents can be overwhelming for some tenants, who may not know where to look or how to read them.
-In fact, it is best to have information tenants will use most often in more than one place for easy reference.
-Tenants are far more likely to adhere to your communication preferences and pay their rent on time when they know what to do and clearly understand the expectations.
+Lease documents can be overwhelming for some renters, who may not know where to look or how to read them.
+It is best to have information renters will use most often in more than one place for easy reference.
+Renters are far more likely to adhere to your communication preferences and pay their rent on time when they know what to do and clearly understand the expectations.

-Because move-in day can be chaotic, try to send your welcome letter and information at least a week before the day arrives.
-That will give your tenant time to read the information carefully and get set up in their new rental home more quickly.
+Because move-in day can be chaotic, send your welcome letter and information at least a week before the day arrives.
+That will give your renter time to read the information carefully and get set up in their new rental home more quickly.

-Good tenant relations are an integral part of effective property management.
-But it can also be a time-exhausting task, taking time away from other events.
+Good renter relations are an integral part of effective property management.
+But it can also take time, detracting from other things you could be doing to build your real estate business.
 Why not let the Madison property management professionals do it for you?
-At Real Property Management Greater Madison Metro, we make tenant relations a top priority.
-To learn more about this and the other great services we offer, contact us online today!
+At Real Property Management Greater Madison Metro, we make renter relations a top priority.
+Contact us online today to learn more about this and the other great services we offer!

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.